-During the colonial period and into the early years of the United States, poor children who became charges of the town were auctioned off to families who took on the responsibility of both housing and “training” them in a trade by putting them to work in and around their household.
+During the colonial period and into the early years of the United States, poor children who became charges of the town were placed in families who took on the responsibility of both housing and “training” them in a trade by putting them to work in and around their household.
 This practice was known as “pauper apprenticeship.”
 The terms of such an arrangement were governed by a contract, which spelled out both the obligation of the master to the child and the expected behavior of the child while under the care of the master.

 Pauper apprenticeship created several advantages for the community: it was a means of relieving the poor without having to tap into tax funds; the poor children supposedly received training in a trade that would benefit the community at large (and essentially provided free labor to the master); and in some cases the arrangement removed children from situations that were considered detrimental.
 Sometimes the poor parents initiated the request to place their children into indentured servitude; at other times it was forced.